 “Standing on the corner…”*

 Steve Jobs got it, as did the Greeks.
 Technology is art.
 Its Greek root τέχνη (technē) referred to craft, the art of making things, both the useful and the beautiful.
-(Think Elgin’s pilfered marbles.)
+Elgin’s pilfered marbles, the Parthenon, Homer’s Odessy, the Theban plays of Sophocles — all are τέχνη, art.

-Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the corner of Technology Street and Liberal Arts Street.
+Jobs finished his introductions to both the iPads 1 and 2 by flashing a simple slide: a street sign marking the intersection of Technology and Liberal Arts.
 Jobs probably imagined himself as much an artist as technologist.
+But that doesn’t matter.
+They’re the same thing.

 The problem is in creating a surprising, integrated experience that is useful and employs artistic devices (a good beginning, middle and end).
 Equally, these talents will create the communications in the networked world.